dhyani15/resnet-implementation/README.md

 Run the python command: <br>
 python test.py <br><br>
 This program uses the saved model ‘project1_model.pt’ and displays the accuracy as a Tensor. <br><br>
-If you are planning to test our model using your own test script, make sure it has the following command device = torch.device('cuda:0' if torch.cuda.is_available() else 'cpu')<br>
+If you are planning to test our model using your own test script, make sure it has the following command<br>
+device = torch.device('cuda:0' if torch.cuda.is_available() else 'cpu')<br>
 model = project1_model().to(device)<br>
 model_path = './project1_model.pt'<br>